 Grade: 1

-Head back and down Ngatarawa Road to see the new kids at Oak Estate.
+Head back and down Ngatarawa Road to call into Oak Estate for a tasting and platter.
 They are just past the Oak tree and offer a great place to stop for a wine tasting and to enjoy their picnic provisions.
-Carry on to down Ngatarawa Road to Bridge Pa Aerodrome.
-Follow the trail left to Fairways Café and Bar, an upstairs retreat in surrounds of Hastings Golf Course or turn right and follow trail past Bridge Pa village, cross again at the school and follow trail to the end before returning.
+Carry on along Ngatarawa Road to Radburnd Cellars, Kate and her team are now located at the historic Ngatarawa Winery, you will find handcrafted boutique wines, made with meticulous attention to detail.
+Make sure to give them a call to arrange your tasting by appointment.
+Continuing along the path towards the Bridge Pa Aerodrome, you can follow the trail left to Fairways Café and Bar, an upstairs retreat in surrounds of Hastings Golf Course OR turn right and follow trail past Bridge Pa village, cross again at the school and follow trail to the end before returning.
 Beyond Bridge Pa village you will find Abbey Cellars, with an option for beer, Alpha Domas before finishing at Sileni Estates Winery.
 From here go back the same way, to where you parked the car.
+For a longer version starting at Clive, you will be rewarded with open river sections on the way, a winery loop returning via the short on-road section via Stock Rd and Wilson Road, then through historic ‘Oak Avenue’ – majestic any time of year.

 There are two cycle hire/tour providers located out on the Wineries Ride, check out On Yer Bike, also the home of Ash Ridge Wines and Ali's Cycle de Vine near Sileni Estates.